isomerpages/nlb-biblioasia/_jan-2007/Director's Column.md

 the Peranakan community.
 Commonly known as Babas, the Peranakans playa significant role in shaping local culture with their food, beadwork and jewellry.
-To provide better access to the materials on Peranakan culture and history, a resource guide, A Baba Bibliography, with more than 1,500 annotated citations of books, chapters in books, magazine and newspaper articles, websites and audiovisual materials on the subject, will be published in the coming months.
+To provide better access to the materials on Peranakan culture and history, a resource guide, *A Baba Bibliography*, with more than 1,500 annotated citations of books, chapters in books, magazine and newspaper articles, websites and audiovisual materials on the subject, will be published in the coming months.